-A group of currently 17 European Union (EU) countries agreed on a common European patent title, the so-called Unitary Patent, and on a common court for litigating this new Unitary Patent, the so-called Unified Patent Court (UPC).
-The Unitary Patent and the UPC are planned to start 1 June 2023.
+A group of currently 18 European Union (EU) countries agreed on a common European patent title, the so-called Unitary Patent, and on a common court for litigating this new Unitary Patent, the so-called Unified Patent Court (UPC).
+The Unitary Patent and the UPC have started on 1 June 2023.

-The participating countries are Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.
+The participating countries are Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden, later joined by Romania.

 It is likely that in the future more EU countries will join this new European patent system.